hansek/cotls/README.md

 You can have more than one config files in your project directory e.g. **.cotls** (default without suffix), **.cotls.dev** (*dev* suffix), **.cotls.stage** (*stage* suffix), ...

+### Set path to config file
+`-cp=<path-to-config-file>`

+Path can be relative or absolute, default value is current directory.

+Allow to call Cotls outside of folder with config file

 ### CLI password prompt for remote DB
 `-prdb|--password-remote-db`